My Forking Life

 Can you make it ahead of time?

-Yes! you can make a big batch of this rice and enjoy it throughout the week.
-The cooked rice will keep well in the fridge in an airtight container for around 5 days.
+Yes!
+You can make a big batch of this rice and enjoy it throughout the week.
+The cooked rice will keep well in the fridge in an airtight container for up to 5 days.

-When it sits, the rice can start to loose some of it’s moisture, so when you reheat it, add a tablespoon or two of water to it to loosen it back up.
+When it sits, the rice can start losing some of its moisture, so when you reheat it, add a tablespoon or two of water to loosen it back up.

-The rice can be reheated on the stovetop on a low heat or in the microwave for 20 to 30 seconds on full power.
+The rice can be reheated on the stovetop at low heat or in the microwave for 20 to 30 seconds at full power.

 Can you freeze it?

-Freezing is a great option if you have made too much rice and it will keep well for a couple of months.
-Freeze the rice solid on a baking sheet, then transfer portions into freezer safe bags.
+Freezing is a great option if you have made too much rice.
+It will keep well for a couple of months.
+Freeze the rice solid on a baking sheet, then transfer portions into freezer-safe bags.

-You can reheat the rice from frozen in your microwave.
-Just break it into pieces, place in a bowl and and cover.
-Heat on high for 2 to 3 minutes then fluff with a fork to serve.
+You can reheat the frozen rice in your microwave.
+Just break it into pieces, place it in a bowl, and cover.
+Heat on high for 2 to 3 minutes, then fluff with a fork to serve.

 What do you serve it with?